 That the eye connected to the brain had been known since the first recorded dissections, those of Alcmaeon of Croton in the sixth century BC.
 But the function which Leonardo ascribes to the cavities, or ventricles, was robust Galenism.
 Galen had identified these cavities with Imagination, Reason and Memory, the three faculties of mind; the brain, like the heart, was a pump, distributing various vital ichors to the body from, or via, these cavities (or ventricles).
 So Leonardo labelled them imprensiva, sensus communalis, and memoria.

-He has also, less speculatively, drawn the section of an onion.
+On the same sheet, he has also, less speculatively, drawn the section of an onion.